 Passion is Built, not Found.

 According to Simon Sinek, passion is not something that you find around the corner when you turn in your life.
 It’s something that you do day in and day out.
 It’s something that you continuously spend your efforts on.
 It doesn’t just pop out of the blue; it is what you work hard for.
 And you may not realize it at first, but ultimately, you’ll mold into your craft until such time that you realize that this profession has become your passion.

 In this Venn Diagram of Purpose, your takeaway is this, get a pen and paper and write down your diagram.
 You already have the profession – Nursing.
 Now, fill the other gaps; what is it that you are passionate about?
 What would be your vocation?
 What would be your mission?
 Answering these will give you a better insight into your life’s purpose.
 It would clear your mind from the clouds of doubts that you keep on asking yourself why you choose this profession.
 It would make us realize that somehow, we made the right choice.

 Let’s now move on to the true form of IKIGAI.
 Neuroscientist Ken Mogi developed the 5 Pillars of Ikigai.
 In his book, “The Little Book of Ikigai” he wrote down these essential pillars of Ikigai:

 - Being the Here and Now

-Ikigai’s basic concept is “reason to wake up in the morning” right?
+Ikigai’s basic concept is “reason to wake up in the morning,” right?
 So, it talks about the things in our life that are ever so small but are important.
-Things that often go unnoticed because of our brain’s primal function to just focus on what’s wrong. .
-What we do not know is that these little things we do are the answer to living a purposeful and happy life.
-These things that go unnoticed are the answer to relieve us from the stressful events that happen in our daily lives.
+Things that often go unnoticed because of our brain’s primal function to focus on what’s wrong.
+We do not know that these little things we do are the answer to living a purposeful and happy life.
+These things that go unnoticed are the answer to relieve us from the stressful events in our daily lives.

 Harmony and Sustainability